JHU-CLSP/ettin-encoder-vs-decoder/retrieval_eval/README.md

 # Retrieval Evaluation

-This directory contains scripts and documentation for evaluating Ettin encoder models on retrieval tasks, including fine-tuning on MS MARCO and comprehensive evaluation on MTEB v2 English benchmarks.
+This directory contains scripts and documentation for evaluating Ettin encoder and decoder models on retrieval tasks, including fine-tuning on MS MARCO and evaluation on MTEB v2 English benchmarks.

-## Overview

-While Ettin encoders show strong zero-shot retrieval performance, fine-tuning on retrieval-specific data significantly improves their performance on information retrieval tasks.
-This guide covers the complete pipeline from MS MARCO fine-tuning to comprehensive MTEB evaluation.

 ## Quick Start